marhaasa/scribe/README.md

 **Commands**:

 - `daily`: Open daily note or create if it doesn't exist.
+- `meeting`: Create a meeting note with the specified template.
 - `new`: Create a new note with the provided title.

 ## `daily`